Geometry of Banach spaces: a new route towards Position Based Cryptography: Preliminaries

 \subsection{Position Based Cryptography in 1-D}

 The major aim of this work is to make progress towards Question \ref{question1}.
-For that, we restrict ourselves to the simplest scenario: position verification in 1-D. In this situation, we restrict the world to a line in which we consider a preferred location, $x$ -- the position to be verified.
-The verifier, composed by two agents, $V_A$ and $V_B$, is located around the honest position $x$.
-Let us consider $V_A $ in position $x- \delta$ and $V_B $ in position $x + \delta $.
-Then, $V_A$ and $V_B$ perform an interactive protocol sending in the direction of $x$ (possibly quantum) messages.
-These messages arrive to $x$ at the same time, so that a honest prover located at $x$ could receive them and, accordingly, generate answers for $V_A$ and $V_B$.
-The verifier accept the verification if and only if \begin{itemize} \item (correctness) the answers are correct with respect to verifier's messages (according to some public rule); \item (timeliness) the answers arrive on time to the locations of $V_A$ and $V_B$.
-Assuming that the signals between verifier and prover travels at some known velocity $c$, the answers should arrive to $V_A$ and $V_B$ at time $2 \delta c$ after the start of the protocol. \end{itemize}
+For that, we restrict ourselves to the simplest scenario: position verification in 1-D. In this situation, we restrict the world to a line in which we consider a preferred location $x$ -- the position to be verified.
+The verifier, composed by two agents, $V_{L}$ and $V_{R}$, is located around this honest position.
+Let us consider $V_L $ in position $x- \delta$ and $V_R $ in position $x + \delta $.
+Then, $V_L$ and $V_R$ perform an interactive protocol sending (possibly quantum) messages in the direction of $x$.
+These messages arrive to $x$ at the same time, so that a honest prover located at $x$ could receive them and, accordingly, generate answers for $V_L$ and $V_R$.
+The verifier accept the verification if and only if: \begin{itemize} \item (correctness) the answers are correct with respect to verifier's messages (according to some public rule); \item (timeliness) the answers arrive on time to the locations of $V_L$ and $V_R$.
+Assuming that the signals between verifiers and prover travel at some known velocity $c$, the answers should arrive to $V_L$ and $V_R$ at time $2 \delta / c$ after the start of the protocol. \end{itemize}